-- Continue work for the development of harmonised ICT and decision support systems. - Development of ICT systems that promote and support development of improved business models (e.g. new intermodal transport solutions based on logistics and co-modality require the deployment of a new range of suitable ICT systems and technologies to become a real option for shippers). - Efforts for gaining a deeper understanding of future demands within the ICT domain and transport technology, in addition to definition of ICT system requirements.
+- Continue work for the development of harmonised ICT and decision support systems. - Development of ICT systems that promote and support development of improved business models (e.g. new intermodal transport solutions based on logistics and co-modality require the deployment of a new range of suitable ICT systems and technologies to become a real option for shippers). - Efforts for gaining a deeper understanding of future demands within the ICT domain and transport technology, in addition to definition of ICT system requirements. - For maritime transport, an adequate ICT system could not be identified for reduction of vessel waiting times outside ports (i.e. waiting for available quay space), creating an unnecessary increase in local emissions to air.
+It is therefore a need to develop a new system or to upgrade an existing system. - For ice-infested waters there is also a requirement for implementing available decisions support tools for how to assign icebreakers to other vessels, with the use of already existing (communication)-technologies. - For inland navigation, further actions are needed to close the gaps in national River Information Services (RIS) infrastructure and in the provision of services to logistical RIS users across Europe.
+The European and national legal framework on RIS needs updating and the implementation of the "European RIS Services" (e.g. European Vessel Certification Database, RIS Data Management System) is recommended.

-9.1.3 Infrastructural recommendations
+8.1.3 Infrastructural recommendations

 An efficient and seamless European transport system depends on efficient hubs or nodes that enable multimodal interconnections.
-With reference to the research initiative "Green Hubs", and the development of sustainable transport operations, recommendations for R&D cover:
+Recommendations for R&D cover:

-- Further development of a network of intermodal terminals across Europe, being part of multimodal supply chains - Development of transport technology and operational solutions targeting alleviation of the growing congestion on European roads and port access
+- Further development of a network of intermodal terminals across Europe, being part of multimodal supply chains. - Development of transport technology and operational solutions targeting alleviation of the growing congestion on European roads and port access. - Development of approaches and technical solutions for removal of bottlenecks and better utilisation of the existing infrastructure. - Development of new financing and business models for increasing the fleet renewal rate.

-9.1.4 Recommendations related to policies, legislation and regulations
+8.1.4 Recommendations related to policies, legislation and regulations

 There are some interesting measures related to solving the problems concerned with legislation, regulations and procedures in order to make maritime transport safer, more secure, greener and more competitive.
-Although this is the main focus of work package 6, the following recommendations are identified by work package 5:
+Although this is the main focus of WP6, the following recommendations are identified by WP5: